 - Turn the key off and let the engine compartment cool down. - 2.
-Wipe the cap and the top of the reservoir clean. - 3.
-Unscrew the cap and wipe the dipstick with a clean rag. - 4.
+Wipe the cap and the top of the reservoir clean. - Unscrew the cap and wipe the dipstick with a clean rag. - 4.
 Replace the cap and completely tighten it. - Remove the cap again and look at the fluid level on the dipstick.

 For vehicles with the 4.2L L6 engine, the level should be at the C (Cold) mark.
-For vehicles with the 5.3L or 6.0L V8 engines, the level should be at the FULL mark.
+For vehicles with the 5.3L V8 engine, the level should be at the FULL mark.
 If necessary, add only enough fluid to bring the level up to the mark.